chapel-lang/chapel/doc/rst/tools/chpl-language-server/chpl-language-server.rst

 .. code-block:: bash

    cd $CHPL_HOME
-   make chplcheck
+   make chpl-language-server
    chpl-language-server --help

-``CLS`` can be used with any editor that supports the Language Server Protocol (LSP).
+``CLS`` can be used with any editor that supports the LSP.
 Listed below are setup instructions for some popular editors.
 If your preferred editor is not listed, consider opening an issue or pull request to add it.

 Neovim
 ^^^^^^